Columbia Pike, from the Arlington/Fairfax County line on the west end to South Joyce Street on the east end

 - Landscaped median areas and street trees

-The $99 million project is funded with a combination of regional transportation funds and local commercial property taxes dedicated to transportation.
+This $114 million project is funded with a combination of local commercial property taxes dedicated to transportation and regional transportation funds from the Northern Virginia Transportation Authority.